 Resona Group’s Response to Basel 3

 Capital adequacy regulations are a framework aimed at securing the soundness of financial institutions through enhancement of capital.
 This framework has three components: namely, minimum capital requirements, self-assessment and supervisory reviews, and market discipline enhanced through information disclosure.

-Based on the recognition that proactive response to Basel 3 will contribute to the enhancement of capital and risk management, Resona Holdings has established the “Basic Policy for Group Capital Management,” and all Resona Group banks have also established their own basic policies for capital management.
-These policies set forth (1) taking actions for maintaining a sufficient level of capital, (2) taking actions for the proper capital assessment, and (3) taking initiatives for the accurate calculation of the capital adequacy ratio.
+Based on the recognition that proactive response to Basel 3 will contribute to the enhancement of capital and risk management, Resona Holdings has established the “Basic Policy for Group Capital Management" in order to maintain sufficient capital by utilizing the regulatory framework.
+Resona Holdings has been working on (1) taking actions for maintaining a sufficient level of capital, (2) taking actions for the proper capital assessment, and (3) taking initiatives for the accurate calculation of the capital adequacy ratio.
 The Group is also moving forward with initiatives to enhance the level of risk management.

 Method for Calculating the Capital Adequacy Ratio

 Capital Adequacy Ratio of Resona Holdings, Inc. (Consolidated)

 The Group maintained a sound capital level under the Basel 3 standards as described above.